ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 After doing similar replacements for the rest of the error handling code in `cdoc.c` I want to make sure that the `errorf` function actually works as expected.
-Since our `example.c` file  contains only valid `cdoc` documentation we currently do not have a way to test an error condition.
+Our `example.c` file  contains only valid `cdoc` documentation, so we currently do not have a way to test an error condition.
 At some point we should probably add unit/integration tests to the project, but let's hold off on doing that for now and instead create a temporary `bad.c` file containing an error: